 How to Become an HVAC Technician

-Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be vital as equipment becomes more technologically advanced.
+Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be vital as equipment grows in complexity and functionality.

-Another benefit of working in HVAC is little to no student debt.
+Another advantage of a career in HVAC is next to no student debt.

 According to Midwest Technical Institute, signing up for classes at a technical or trade school usually costs about $15,000.
 A community college is usually around $5,000 every year.
-By comparison, the standard student debt for a bachelor’s degree is $25,921.
+By comparison, the average student debt for a bachelor’s degree is $25,921.

 A Day in the Life of an HVAC Technician

-As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
-Some jobs may need more time and resources than others, so the number of calls each day can fluctuate.
+As a technician, you’ll respond to different locations for repair, maintenance or installation work.
+Complex jobs might take longer than others, so the number of calls you can go on may vary.

 Is a Career in HVAC Profitable?
 Average Salary for HVAC Technicians and Other HVAC Careers